Best Vegan & Vegetarian Cookbooks According to Professional Chefs

 For Seasonal Southern Fare: Root to Leaf: A Southern Chef Cooks Through the Seasons by Steven Satterfield

 James Beard award-winning chef Steven Satterfield gives each part of the plant its due in Root to Leaf: A Southern Chef Cooks Through the Seasons.
-Escoffier Chef Instructor Sarah Gunderson calls it, “An eye opening exploration of ways to cook vegetables.
+Escoffier Chef Instructor Sarah Hinderliter calls it, “An eye opening exploration of ways to cook vegetables.
 This is a book every chef should have on their shelf.”*

 Organized by seasons, Root to Leaf makes it easy to craft a delicious meal with the produce you can find at your local southern farmer’s market.